ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 Times must be reported in Coordinated Universal Time (UTC) (YYYY-MM-DD hh:mm:ss) (use of "Z" and "T" characters are unnecessary) or Local Standard Time reporting offset or time zone in the File-level Metadata.
 Do not report time using Daylight Savings Time.
 Complete times to known precision (e.g. YYYY-MM-DD hh).

-For timestamped data reported as intervals, specify the interval in the field name or in CSV Data Dictionary (CSV_dd).
+For timestamped data reported as intervals, specify the interval in the Column or Row Name or in CSV Data Dictionary (CSV_dd).

 Temporal data using different data standards can be provided as a separate variable (i.e., in an adjacent column) but only in addition to UTC format or Local Standard Time.